peruskallio/c5_asset_pipeline/README.md

   with the `.scss` extension.
 * Less preprocessing for CSS through `oyejorge/less.php`.
 Applies to all the files with the `.less` extension.
-* TODO: Plain CSS file minification...
+* Plain CSS file minification through `natxet/CssMin`.
+Applies for all the files with the `.css` extension.
-* JavaScript combination and minification for JS through `tedivm/jshrink`.
+* JavaScript minification for JS through `tedivm/jshrink`.
 Applies for all the files with the `.js` extension.

 New filters (e.g. for CoffeeScript) can be added through configuration.
+For adding new filters, please read the [Adding new filters](#new_filters) section of this document.

+<a name="new_filters"></a>
 ### Adding new filters

 New filters may be easily added for this package.